 4. Free LG Phone Switching Deal

-So, you understand that switching between contract and prepaid plans are not a big deal.
-There was a time when switching could cost you a lot of money, time, and it was a complex process.
+So, you understand that switching between contract and prepaid plans is not a big deal.
+There was a time when switching to Verizon prepaid could cost you a lot of money, time, and it was a complex process.
 But now, it’s not the case anymore.
 Both contract phone plans and prepaid plans are suitable for a group of people.

 Here goes our final recommendation for different use cases.
 If you own a business or have a family and need to support multiple users at a time, you should go with the contract phone plans.
 Buying packages with multiple lines can save you a lot of money and give you the benefit of having the best service from your carrier.